affinda/affinda-python/docs/models.md

 :vartype multiple: bool
 :ivar no_rect:
 :vartype no_rect: bool
-:ivar display_enum_value: If true, both the value and the label for the enums will appear in the dropdown in the validation tool.
-:vartype display_enum_value: bool
 :ivar parent: The identifier of the parent data point if applicable.
 :vartype parent: str
 :ivar children: